-The analysis of the raw data will require exascale computing capability and without this the data will be of no value.
-Cornwell et al [14] estimate the computational requirements in the context of the Top500 and show them to be beyond the scale of projected performance in the timescale required (figure 4).

 The Large Synoptic Survey Telescope (LSST)

-The Large Synoptic Survey Telescope (LSST) [15] is the most ambitious survey currently planned in the optical part of the electromagnetic spectrum.
+The Large Synoptic Survey Telescope (LSST) [20] is the most ambitious survey currently planned in the optical part of the electromagnetic spectrum.
 The LSST is driven by four main science themes: probing dark energy and dark matter, taking an inventory of the Solar System, exploring the transient optical sky, and mapping the Milky Way.
 It will be a large, wide-field ground-based telescope designed to obtain multiple images covering the sky that is visible from Cerro Pachón in Northern Chile.
 The current LSST design has an 8.4m (6.7m effective) primary mirror, a 9.6 deg2 field of view, and a 3.2 Gigapixel camera.
 This will allow about 10,000 square degrees of sky to be covered using pairs of 15-second exposures twice per night, every three nights on average.
 The system is designed to yield high image quality as well as high astrometric and photometric accuracy.
 The total survey area will include 30,000 deg2 and will be imaged multiple times in six bands covering the wavelength range 320—1050 nm.
 The project is scheduled to begin the regular survey operations before the end of this decade.
 About 90% of the observing time will be devoted to a deep-wide-fast survey mode which will uniformly observe a 18,000 deg2 region about 1000 times (summed over all six bands) during the anticipated 10 years of operations.
-These data will result in databases including 10 billion galaxies and a similar number of stars, and will serve the majority of the primary science programs [16].
+These data will result in databases including 10 billion galaxies and a similar number of stars, and will serve the majority of the primary science programs [21].

-In terms of numbers, LSST will handle 15 Terabytes of raw scientific image data each night.
-The final image data archive is estimated to have around 200 Petabytes of data.
-It is estimated that the project will require a sustained Petaflop/s computing capability and, of course, significant local processing power in Chile and very high bandwidth connection to the US archive site.
-The project plans to use SciDB, a novel open source database system that is optimized for scientific data management of ‘big data’ and for ‘big analytics’ [17].
+In terms of numbers, LSST will handle 15 terabytes of raw scientific image data each night.
+The final image data archive is estimated to have around 200 petabytes of data.
+It is estimated that the project will require a sustained petaflop/s computing capability and, of course, significant local processing power in Chile and very high bandwidth connection to the US archive site.
+The project plans to use SciDB, a novel open source database system that is optimized for scientific data management of ‘big data’ and for ‘big analytics’ [22].

 Earth and Ocean Observations